-As mentioned in the previous AIDA report, an issue that was raised in 2019 by the University of Uppsala with the assistance of the Swedish Refugee Law Center relates to the fact that the Swedish Migration Agency has rejected asylum claims of female applicants in cases where they can rely on a 'male network' (i.e. male relatives such as brothers, the father, male relatives from the woman's husband etc.) in their home country.
-In such cases, the asylum claim may be rejected and women are subsequently deported to their country of origin.
-The authors concluded that relying on this so-called 'male network' in asylum assessments violates UNHCR guidelines and the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW).
-This issue was particularly criticised and reported in cases involving women from Afghanistan.
+As mentioned in the previous AIDA report, an issue that was raised in 2019 by the University of Uppsala with the assistance of the Swedish Refugee Law Center relates to the fact that the Swedish Migration Agency has rejected asylum claims of female applicants in cases where they can rely on a 'male network' (i.e. male relatives such as brothers, the father, male relatives from the woman's husband etc.) in their home country.228